 We seek to maintain transparent and constructive relationships with HMRC and other tax authorities wherever we do business.
-This includes, where appropriate, regular and open dialogue on material tax issues.
+This includes, where appropriate, regular and open dialogue on material tax issues, including more recently, the acquisition of CP Kelco and the divestment of our remaining interest in Primient.

 We seek to build and sustain relationships with governments and fiscal authorities that are constructive and based on mutual respect.
 In the UK, we regularly discuss with HMRC their assessment of the Group to ensure it reflects the size and complexity of the Group's operations and the tax the Group pays (principally corporation tax and employment tax) and collects on HMRC's behalf (principally VAT, insurance premium tax and employment taxes including national insurance contributions).
+For significant transactions, we discuss the key tax issues contemporaneously with HMRC.

 Outside the UK, we endeavour to work in a similar constructive and open manner on all tax matters.
 We work collaboratively wherever possible with fiscal authorities to resolve disputes and to achieve early agreement and clarity over our tax affairs.
-There is regular, open dialogue on all significant tax issues facing the business.
+Where significant tax issues arise, we conduct open dialogue with the Tax Authorities